 There’s nothing worse than driving on a rainy day and realizing your car’s windshield wipers no longer work as well as they should.
 That’s why you should replace your wipers every six to 12 months or as soon as you start to notice problems.

 Your car’s battery should be replaced every three to five years or so, but this timeline depends on various outside factors, such as whether your vehicle is subject to extreme heat or cold weather or whether you leave your car unused for a long period of time.
-And if you frequently leave your car’s interior lights on, that can also drain your battery.
+If you frequently leave your car’s interior lights on, that can also drain your battery.

-Replacing your car’s battery can cost anywhere from $59.99 to $200 depending on your car’s make and model, the quality of the battery you buy, and your location.
+Replacing your car’s battery can cost anywhere from $60 to $200, depending on the make and model, the quality of the battery you buy, and your location.

 Brake Pad Replacement

 There will be a few signs when you need to repair your brake pads.
 First, your car may make a screeching sound when you apply the brakes.
 Or, if you drive a newer vehicle, your car’s indicator light will come on, telling you it’s time to visit your local auto servicer.